Which of the Following Describes an Endomorph Body Type?

 Putting the plan into practice

 For endomorphs who are ready to move beyond theory, the first step is to map out a routine that respects their slower metabolic rate while still delivering progressive overload.
-Here's the thing — a typical week might blend three to four strength‑focused sessions — emphasizing compound movements like deadlifts, squats, and bench presses — with two low‑impact cardio days that prioritize steady‑state activities such as swimming or cycling.
+A typical week might blend three to four strength‑focused sessions — emphasizing compound movements like deadlifts, squats, and bench presses — with two low‑impact cardio days that prioritize steady‑state activities such as swimming or cycling.
 On nutrition fronts, the emphasis shifts to timing carbohydrate intake around workouts, ensuring that the body’s insulin response is harnessed rather than fought.
 Meal prepping becomes a cornerstone: portion‑controlled servings of lean protein, fiber‑rich vegetables, and modest amounts of complex carbs keep blood‑sugar swings minimal and satiety high.

 Sustainability and community